Quantity has its own quality, Joseph Stalin

 $(\begin{smallmatrix}-2 & 3\\ -3 & -2\end{smallmatrix})(\begin{smallmatrix}1\\ 0\end{smallmatrix}) = (\begin{smallmatrix} -2 \\ -3 \end{smallmatrix})$.
 This vector points downwards and to the left, indicating a clockwise rotation if you follow the arrow.

 This homogeneous linear system is stable because the trajectories spiral inward towards the origin.
 The negative real part of the eigenvalues (Re(λ)=−2) causes the trajectories to move towards the origin, and the presence of the imaginary part (±3i) indicates that the trajectories are spirals.
-The system exhibits a stable spiral in a clockwise direction (Refer to Figure i for a visual representation and aid in understanding it)
+The system exhibits a stable spiral inward toward the origin in a clockwise direction (Refer to Figure i for a visual representation and aid in understanding it)

 The presence of the imaginary part ±3i (oscillatory bounded behaviour) indicates that the trajectories will be spirals.